 1) JNF should be creating a real forest habitat, one that can sustain native and diverse species for generations.

-2) JNF should let its customers know which forests are better and only plant GoNeutral trees there.
+2) JNF should let its customers know which forests are better for creating long-lived habitat and ecosystems and only plant GoNeutral trees there.

 2) JNF should be financing good clean energy that actually prevents carbon from entering the waste stream right now.

 Choni, one of the great sages and miracle workers in the Talmud, wondered at an old man who planted a carob tree that would not bear fruit for seventy years.
-That man taught Choni a true lesson: we plant for the generations that follow us.
+(It doesn't actually take that long for a carob tree to bear fruit, btw, but it works in a legend.)
+The old man taught Choni a true lesson: we plant for the generations that follow us.

 Let us restore the ancient forests, even though it takes lifetimes.
 Make a pledge to give a tree that will give for generations, that will seed its own descendants, shelter animals, and nurture people.
 Tell JNF you want more out of your donation: more green for Israel and more life for all of Israel's inhabitants, both for human beings, and for all the other species that make the holy land what it should be.